How to accept stock donations: Easy steps for nonprofits

 • Your organization’s account number

-• Your organization’s DTC (Depository Trust Company) ID and clearing numbers
+• Your organization’s Depository Trust Company (DTC) ID and clearing numbers

-Improve the experience, and you’ll secure more gifts!
+Improve the experience, and you’ll secure more gifts of stock!

 The traditional way to accept stock gifts